jmcbroome/BTE/README.md

 ## Build From Source Instructions

-You may need to build this library from source if you are adding functionality, on a currently unsupported architecture, on an unsupported version of Python, or just if you want the latest and greatest version.
+You may need to build this package from source if you are adding functionality, on a currently unsupported architecture, on an unsupported version of Python, or just if you want the latest and greatest version.

 ### Set Up Build Environment

-This project is dependent on a few key libraries that need to be available for linking.
+This package is dependent on a few key libraries that need to be available for linking.
 We use conda for environment management, so you will need miniconda or anaconda.

 The first step is to clone this repository.
 This repository relies on UShER as a submodule dependency, so --recurse-submodules needs to be added to the call.